vision89/teenyjs/README.md

 # teenyjs
 A simple 0-calorie javascript module story
+This module system is in alpha, it is new and is still being tested!

 # Directions
 Include teenyjs in your app before any modules you define.
 Your modules can be included asynchronously, but teenyjs should not be.